 These vehicles are then repaired or rebuilt in some way and sent to a dealer auction, where a dealer will buy them and hopefully resell them to you.

 Some states don’t require titles to reflect that a car was at one point a “Lemon”.
 To make matters worse, Carfax and Autocheck simply don’t know, so their reports aren’t going to help you other than to give you clues.
 Seeing “Sold at Auction, Listed as Manufacturer Vehicle” is the first major clue!

 As we have already discussed, and as you may already know, a Carfax report will reflect that a vehicle was sold as a “Manufacturer Vehicle”, but again- That doesn’t ensure that the car IS definitely a lemon.

 What I would look for first is if the car had an owner.
 If the car was purchased and registered by someone other than the dealership, it’s a pretty safe bet it had problems that brought it back in.

 But ultimately, if you want to know for sure: Ask the dealer.
-If the dealership tells you the car was used at car shows as a floor model, or some other innocent reason, politely ask them to provide documentation that backs up their claims.
+If the dealership tells you the car was used at car shows as a floor model or for some other innocent reason, politely ask them to provide documentation that backs up their claims.
 They can and should.
 If they don’t, walk away.